goh-chunlin/my-learning-notes/cloud/amazon-web-services/Content-SETUP_WORDPRESS_WEBSITE.md

     ```
 19. Once the Apache server is restarted, revisit the Wordpress blog.
 The Bitnami logo will be gone.

-## Setup SFTP Connection in Filezilla to the Instance
+## Setup SFTP Connection in Filezilla to connect to the Instance
 1. Connect to the Instance from Windows Using PuTTY;
 2. Execute the following command right after login.
    ```